Red350/SocietiesApp/README.md

 With the use of the ZXing library, the application can open the user’s camera to display a code scanner.
 Once the code is scanned, a thread will send a query that the QR has been scanned by that user to the server.
 The server will then add them to the society from which the code was generated from.

 ### Society Search
-A search will me made to the local database of the list of available societies.
-A drop-down list will display of results that will allow a user to click into the result list of societies pages.
-Radio buttons under the search bar allow the search to.
-These pages will pull information from a database that will describe the society and depending on the user's credentials, buttons will display allowing them to either generate a QR code or utilise the Chair Tools.
+Allows the user to search for a society by name.
+Possible results will display in a drop-down list.
+Radio buttons under the search bar allow the user to dynamically refine the list of searchable societies based on whether they are a member/committee/chair of a society.
+These pages will pull information from the local database that will describe the society and depending on the user's credentials, buttons will display allowing them to either generate a QR code or utilise the Chair Tools.

 # API